prenda-school/design-system/README.md

 ## Usage

-here is a quick example to get you started.
+Here is an example to get you started.

 ```tsx
 import * as React from 'react';